 Do I have to take part?
+What happens if I say No?
 Can I withdraw?

 It is entirely up to you to decide whether or not to take part.
 Participation in this study is voluntary.
 If you take part, you are still free to withdraw at any time and without giving a reason.
 A decision not to take part or to withdraw at any time will in no way affect the standard of clinical care you receive.